 • Cutting mat (if using rotary cutter)

 • Wash, dry and iron fabric.

-• Measure and mark with invisible fabric pencil/marker and cut with pinking shears or rotary cutter fitted with pinking blade.
+• Measure, mark and cut with pinking shears or rotary cutter fitted with pinking blade.
 Using a pinking blade/scissors means no sewing edges.

 Phase 2 – Infuse fabric